bmaltais/kohya_ss/README.md

   - `--no_half_vae`: Disable the half-precision (mixed-precision) VAE.
 VAE for SDXL seems to produce NaNs in some cases.
 This option is useful to avoid the NaNs.
 - The image generation during training is now available.
 However, the VAE for SDXL seems to produce NaNs in some cases when using `fp16`.
 The images will be black.
 Currently, the NaNs cannot be avoided even with `--no_half_vae` option.
 It works with `bf16` or without mixed precision.
 - `--weighted_captions` option is not supported yet.
+- `--min_timestep` and `--max_timestep` options are added to each training script.
+These options can be used to train U-Net with different timesteps.
+The default values are 0 and 1000.

 `requirements.txt` is updated to support SDXL training.